-Imagawayaki is one of the signature treats of Japan, filled with delicious red bean paste.
-You can easily find this anko in many desserts across this country, from mochi to yokan to dango.
-I discovered Imagawayaki at a Japanese festival, and it quickly became my favorite.
+Imagawayaki is one of the signature treats of Japan.
+It’s filled with delicious red bean paste.
+This anko paste is found in many Japanese desserts like mochi, yokan, and dango.
+This sweet treat quickly became my favorite.

 Contents

 Imagawayaki or Obanyaki is a popular and delightful Japanese confection.
-These sweet street foods are pancakes filled with sweet red bean paste and have a distinctive round shape with a pattern imprinted on both sides.
+These sweet street foods are pancakes filled with red bean paste.
+They have a distinctive round shape with a pattern on both sides.

-The name “Imagawayaki” is said to have originated from Imagawa Street in Tokyo, where this delectable snack became popular in the early 20th century.
-The traditional filling for this cake is a sweet red bean paste (anko) in in two main varieties:
+The name “Imagawayaki” comes from Imagawa Street in Tokyo.
+The snack became popular in the early 20th century.
+The filling is sweet red bean paste in two varieties.:

-- Tsubuan: Chunky red bean paste with visible bean pieces
+- Tsubuan is chunky red bean paste with bean pieces.

 Gluten-free Imagawayaki or Obanyaki